ieeesp2021sub/depcomm/README.md

 ## Usage
 ### Input
-1. Log file.
-The log file needs to be put into the folder ``input`` in the project home directory ``depcomm_python``
+1. Log file path.
 2. Parameters including log file name and POI.
 ### Command
-After putting the log file into ``input``, directly execute the following command from the project home directory:<br/>
+Directly execute the following command from the project home directory:<br/>

-	python run.py --logname "log_file_name" --poi "poi"
+	python run.py --logname "log-file-path" --poi "poi"

-For example, to run the unzipped example log file, it first should be put into ``input``, then execute the following command:
+For example, to run the unzipped example log file, it first should be put into ``input`` in the project home directory ``depcomm_python``, then execute the following command:

-    python run.py --logname "leak_data.txt" --poi "10.10.103.10:38772->159.226.251.11:25"
+    python run.py --logname "./input/leak_data.txt" --poi "10.10.103.10:38772->159.226.251.11:25"

 ### Data
 We adopt Sysdig to collect the system logs.
 This link shows how to install Sysdig: https://sysdig.com/opensource/sysdig/install/.
 Here is the user guide of Sysdig: https://github.com/draios/sysdig/wiki/Sysdig-User-Guide.